Louisville officials release 911 calls revealing new details about mass shooting at bank

 On Tuesday, Louisville police released bodycam video and bystander footage showing the officers' response to the mass shooting.

-The public footage begins with a video from Officer Nickolas Wilt -- a 26-year-old who'd graduated from a police academy just 10 days prior -- who drove up to the scene with his training officer, Cory "CJ" Galloway.
+The public footage begins with a video from Officer Wilt, who drove up to the scene with his training officer, Cory "CJ" Galloway.

 As Wilt ran toward the gunshots that officers faced upon arrival, he was shot in the head, police said.
 The released version of Wilt's footage cuts off before he is shot.